Get to know John

 "I have 21 first cousins."

-John Mullan is a nine-season member of Lux Choir.
+John Mullan is a ten-season member of Lux Choir.
 Previously, he sang in the Maryland Boy Choir from 2009-2012, Voices of DeMatha from 2012-2016, Maryland's All-State Chorus from 2013-2016, and All-Eastern Chorus in 2015.
 He currently goes to the University of Pennsylvania where he studies history (occasionally).
 He sings there with Penn's Renaissance Choir, Ancient Voices.
 Besides choir, at school John enjoys spending time with his fraternity brothers and searching desperately for usable pianos on campus.

 News & Updates